Workflow

 SWO1- Business Object Builder.

-SBWP- The Business Workplace SWDM - Business Workflow Explorer
+SBWP- The Business Workplace SWDM - Business Workflow

 SWELS - Switch Event Trace On/Off